 Head of Programmes

 Jessica Taylor is a Barbadian curator and producer based in London.
-As the Head of Programmes of ICF, Jessica managed the Beyond the Frame and Diaspora Pavilion professional development programmes, and co-curated the ‘Diaspora Pavilion’ exhibitions in Venice and Wolverhampton and the Diaspora Pavilion 2 exhibition ‘I am a heart beating in the world’ in Sydney.
+As the Head of Programmes of ICF, Jessica managed the Beyond the Frame and Diaspora Pavilion professional development programmes, co-curated the ‘Diaspora Pavilion’ exhibitions in Venice and Wolverhampton and the Diaspora Pavilion 2 exhibition ‘I am a heart beating in the world’ in Sydney, and curated the London and Venice iterations of the Diaspora Pavilion 2 programme.
 She has co-curated film and performance programmes such as ‘Migrating Cities’ as part of the Spark Festival in Hong Kong, ‘Sensational Bodies’ as part of the Jerwood Staging Series, and ‘Monster and Island’ with artist Sheena Rose at the Royal Academy London.
 Jessica also produced the exhibition ‘Arrivants: Art and Migration in the Anglophone Caribbean World’ at the Barbados Museum and the multi-site programme ‘Curating the International Diaspora’ in Sharjah, Barbados and Martinique.

 Jessica’s curatorial practice stems from an interest in testing and developing contemporary exhibition models for exploring matters of cultural contact and exchange, migration and movement, and transnationalism.
 She received a BA in Art History and Philosophy from McGill University in Montreal and an MA in Curating Contemporary Art from the Royal College of Art in London, the dissertation for which is part of an ongoing research project on the development of national art institutions in the English-speaking Caribbean.
 Her research at the RCA was linked to her work around collections and archives at the Barbados Museum, which aims to underscore both the continued relevance and renewed tasks of national art institutions, as well as the importance of constantly re-developing infrastructures to support and complicate local, regional and global narratives around national identity.